marttiphpbb/phpbb-ext-showtopicsubscribers/README.md

 # phpBB Extension - marttiphpbb Show Topic Subscribers

-## Early development stage! (do not install)

 ## Features

-* Shows the number of subscribers
+* Shows the subscribers of a topic
-* Provides a forum permission to see the subscribers' user names, shown at the bottom of the page.
 * A threshold can be defined in ACP of the maximum number of subscribers to be shown.
-Above this number the subscribers are not shown.
+Above this number only the number is shown.
 (To be set if there is a  performance issue).

 ## Requirements